GetDutchie/brick/packages/brick_rest/README.md

 ## GZipping Requests

 All requests to the API endpoint can be compressed with Dart's standard [GZip library](https://api.dart.dev/stable/2.10.4/dart-io/GZipCodec-class.html).
-All requests will (over)write the `Content-Encoding` header to `{'Content-Encoding': 'gzip'}` as well as `{'Accept-Encoding': 'gzip'}`.
+All requests will (over)write the `Content-Encoding` header to `{'Content-Encoding': 'gzip'}`.

 ```dart
 import 'package:brick_rest/gzip_http_client.dart';